 Despite the still remaining complexity of D, the computed dependencies using the SISSO reveal the important factors that influence the site preference.
-In particular, the difference in electronegativity of the anion and the charge carrier $\Delta \chi{A-X}$ strongly contributes to quantify the energy difference between the This article is protected by copyright.
-All rights reserved.
+In particular, the difference in electronegativity of the anion and the charge carrier $\Delta \chi{A-X}$ strongly contributes to quantify the energy difference between the octahedral and tetrahedral sites.
+Note that the descriptor does not directly correspond to the site preference energy.
+However, these two quantities are connected by a linear relationship that has to be determined by least-square fitting.